We were sent a beautiful new addition to our cookery book shelves, Lorraine Pascale’s A Lighter Way to Bake.

-Now, recently we had a go at one of my favourite recipes from the book, ‘honey and oat bread’ – we used only white flour rather than a mix of white and wholemeal as we’d run out, but really, it’s delicious and so, so easy!
+Here’s one of my favourite recipes from the book: honey and oat bread.
+It’s a designed as a wholemeal and white loaf, but we used only white flour as we’d run out.
+It was still really delicious and so, so easy!

 - Spray oil